A guide to being respectful when visiting a Buddhist temple in Thailand | Thaiger

 The temple itself hosts a variety of Buddhists from around the world and it is important to be respectful in the temples.
 Don’t touch or climb on Buddha statues as it is considered very disrespectful.
 If you are a foreigner wanting to pay respect to the Buddha, bowing to the statue or monk is acceptable.
 But remember to keep your head below the level of Buddha statues, monks or nuns, or even images out of respect.

-If you want to merge with local Thais in paying respect to Buddha, it is customary to wai 3 times.
-A wai is how Thais greet each other, say thank you, and pay respect.
-It involves placing your palms together in a praying motion while bowing your head slightly.
 When monks or nuns enter the room, stand up and wait for them to finish before sitting again.
 When ready to leave, don’t raise yourself higher than the Buddha statue and try not to turn your back to it.
 One suggestion is to back away from the statue instead.
 If there are pillars or statues in the middle of the room, walk around sacred objects in only a clockwise manner.

 Be aware of ‘off-limit’ areas

 There are certain areas in which tourists or visitors are allowed to enter.
 These areas are called prayer halls, or viharn in Thai.
 The viharn is where you can pray or see images of Buddha.
 It is important to not trespass into the monk‐only areas known as bots.
 But sometimes, it is hard to distinguish which areas are forbidden to visitors.
-Fortunately, a few hints can be found to direct visitors to the appropriate areas in which to congregate.
+Fortunately, a few hints can be found to direct visitors to the appropriate areas where to congregate.

 Most bots, or primary areas for monks, contain a Buddha statue and are surrounded by 8 sema, or decorative stones in a rectangular shape surrounding a prayer hall.
 So, if you see a statue, look around and see if other visitors are gathering in the same place before you enter.
 Other signs that you may be in the right spot, include signs in English and donation boxes.